Fields & Irrigation

 Freddie and Isabel take a moment for a picture.

-Here the same field, having been seeded with alfalfa in April of 2019, has shown some development two months later.
+Here the same field, having been seeded with alfalfa in April of 2019, has

 On September 7, 2019 the alfalfa was cut for the first time.